MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/configure-chargeable-components-quote-line-sales.md

 ### Update a project task to be chargeable or non-chargeable

-A project task can be chargeable or non-chargeable in the context of a specific project-based quote line, which makes the following setup possible:
+A project task can be chargeable or non-chargeable in the context of a specific project-based quote line, which makes the following setup possible.

 If a project-based quote line includes **Time** and the task **T1**, the task is associated to the quote line as chargeable.
 If there is a second quote line that includes **Expenses**, you can associate the **T1** task on the quote line as non-chargeable.
 The result is that all time recorded on the task is chargeable and all expenses recorded on the task are non-chargeable.